nextcloud/documentation/developer_manual/exapp_development/tech_details/api/preferences.rst

 Preferences
 ===========

-ExApp preferences API is similar to the standard preferences API.
+The ExApp preferences API is similar to the standard preferences API.
-It's a user specific settings.
+It is a user specific setting.

 Set user config value
 ^^^^^^^^^^^^^^^^^^^^^

-Set or update config value for **current authenticated user**.
+Set or update config value for the **current authenticated user**.

 OCS endpoint: ``POST /apps/app_api/api/v1/ex-app/preference``